Real Estate Talk:

-1. Unit must be in clean and move in condition
+1. The unit must be in clean and move-in condition

 The first responsibility of the landlord is to ensure the unit (apartment) is in clean and liveable condition.
-If there are repairs required prior to the tenant taking possession such as cracks in the walls or ceiling, these must be repaired and painted.
+If there are repairs required before the tenant taking possession, such as cracks in the walls or ceiling, these must be repaired and painted.
 If the sink is leaking, repair it.
 If air conditioning or appliances are included, these must be in good working order before possession.

 2. Possession date

-In the lease, which must be a Régie du logement form, a date for possession is indicated.
-The landlord must ensure that the unit is ready by the agreed upon date for the tenant to take possession.
+In the lease, which must be a Tribunal administratif du logement (formerly Régie du logement) form, a date for possession is indicated.
+The landlord must ensure that the unit is ready by the agreed-upon date for the tenant to take possession.
 This means all preparation work including repairs and painting must be performed by that date.